ErnyTech-Archive/InstaTG/README.md

     You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+    The AGPL is not applicable to the config.json file because it contains sensitive personal data, so if you modify that file you can not distribute that particular file following the rules of the AGPL